-Borador is a rogue, who focuses his attentions on accumulating the most wealth that he can.
+Borador is a rogue, who focuses his attention on accumulating the most wealth that he can.
 His abilities focus on ranged attacks, and getting past traps.
 Some of his abilities include Hail of Bolts, Smokepowder Bomb, and Death Blow.

 Dorn Redbear is the biggest and toughest of the playable characters.
 Unlike a well-trained fighter, versed in various fighting styles and weapons, Dorn simply bashes his way through any opposition foolish enough to get in his way.
 He can use abilities like Barbarian Rage, Hero's Mantle, Toughness, and Animal Friendship.